cx16forum/sdcard/README.md

 `@CD:DEMOS"         DIR`

+If a directory has an `AUTOBOOT.X16` file, you can type `BOOT` to start the program.
+Otherwise, look for a `.PRG` file that seems correct.

 ## Dos Wedge

 The @ symbol and the > symbol, when used at the start of the line,